-Despite what some people might say life with hair does not suddenly become easier just becuase you have decided to go natural.
+Despite what some people might say life with hair does not suddenly become easier just because you have decided to go natural.
 There are lots of things that you need to take into consideration.
-Its a big step for sure and its hard work but I can tell you right now that few people regret it afterwards.
+It’s a big step for sure and its hard work but I can tell you right now that few people regret it afterwards.

 The hardest thing that you will have to battle is within your own thoughts and feelings.

 You will have to get used to caring for natural hair which is completely different from having relaxed hair.
 Not only that but you will have to get used to the new you.
 You will look quite different to yourself and it takes some time to get used to.